 Ask most model railroaders where they started in the hobby and they'll recall their first train set with fond memory.
-It seems innocent enough - an oval of track, transformer, a locomotive and a few cars.
+It seems innocent enough–an oval of track, a transformer, a locomotive, and a few cars.
 But little by little these sets can grow into a hobby that fills a lifetime (and in some cases a rather large space) with learning and enjoyment.

 While you're dreaming big, start by getting down the basics of assembling your first train set.
-No matter where your hobby goes from here, understanding how to assemble track, hook up the wires, running and troubleshooting your trains all comes back to these basics.
+No matter where your hobby goes from here, understanding how to assemble track, hook up the wires, run and troubleshoot your trains all comes back to these basics.

 02 of 06

 Many manufacturers offer track which allows you to build a layout right on the floor without any problems.
 This is great for your first set and when experimenting with some different track plans as you get started, but as your plans get more complicated and especially as you start adding buildings and other scenery, you're going to want a more proper platform.